digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 ## A New Beginning

 As for me personally, I am busy up-training in DevOps.
-Cisco in cooperation with the Open University offer digital skills training.
+Cisco in co-operation with the Open University offer remote digital skills training courses.
+The Department for Education in England have funded a number of places and luckily I managed to be selected.
 I am currently studying the Cisco DevNet Associate course.
-I already have quite a couple of decades Linux experience and a few years of using Ansible to deploy the website.
+I already have a couple of decades Linux experience and a few years of using Ansible to deploy the website.
 Or, I might go back to programming full time.

 I do seem to specialise in job hunting during a recession.
 When I first exited university it was during the early 1990s recession and here I am trying to do the same during the 2022 version.